chris-pearce/scally/utilities/README.md

 - CSS not being as DRY and maintainable as it could be because we would have to keep writing the same styles over and over again.

-So utilities help keep our CSS a lot DRYer and maintainable and enable us to make far-reaching changes to our UI with simple modifications to a single utility because we have the confidence that edits to a utility will only ever alter one responsibility.
+So utilities help keep our CSS DRY and maintainable and enable us to make far-reaching changes to our UI with simple modifications to a single utility because we have the confidence that edits to a utility will only ever alter one responsibility.